C (New York City Subway service): IND Sixth Avenue Line opens

 On October 24, 1949, C express service was discontinued.
 Additional D service was added to offset this loss.
 The CC, which only ran during rush hours, began terminating at Broadway–Lafayette Street Mondays to Fridays, and on Saturdays CC service continued to operate to Hudson Terminal.
-On December 29, 1951, Saturday CC service was discontinued.
+On January 5, 1952, Saturday service was discontinued; Saturday service last ran on December 29, 1951.
 Weekday CC service returned to its previous terminal at Hudson Terminal on October 30, 1954.